abdksyed/AgentsOfS.H.I.E.L.D./02_DailyLifeAI/README.md

 - **Inactive/Background:** Tab is not the active tab in its window.
 - **Total Open:** The total duration from when a page (URL) was first seen today until it was last seen today.

-This provides a more granular view than just tracking total time open, helping understand how much time you spend actively using different websites versus just having them open, **Time Calculation:** is based on state transitions.
-When a tab's state changes (e.g., from active/focused to idle), the duration of the previous state is calculated and saved.
+This provides a more granular view than just tracking total time open, helping you understand how much time you spend actively using different websites versus just having them open. **Time calculation** is based on state transitions: When a tab's state changes (e.g., from active/focused to idle), the duration of the previous state is calculated and saved.

 ## Setup & Build